 Documents produced by the Nez Perce National Historic Trail can be found below.
 Some of these publications can be ordered in hard copy, some are available online, and some are available in both formats.
 The quarterly progress report online documents are provided in PDF or a text only, screen-reader accessible version (in progress).
 For further information on hard-copy publications, contact us.

-The Desk Planner is produced annually by the Nez Perce National Historic Trail staff with assistance from the Nez Perce Tribe, Recreation Solutions and other partners.
+This educational Desk Planner is produced annually by the Nez Perce National Historic Trail staff with assistance from the Nez Perce Tribe, Recreation Solutions and other partners.
 A limited number of planners are printed each year.
-Contact us at email@example.com to see if print copies are available or to ask for a PDF version to print on your home computer.
+Contact us at firstname.lastname@example.org to see if print copies are still available.

 The NPNHT Brochure includes an overview of the Trail, a map and photos, sources for hard-copy maps, local information contacts for sites along the Trail, and a short list of additional sources of information on the Nez Perce and the Trail.